HumaIlyas/Project-1/README.md

 * The temperature of Hot Yoga was selected by getting information from [Hot Yoga](https://www.yogapedia.com/definition/10696/hot-yoga)
 * The temperature of slow flow & meditation was selected by getting information from [Slow Flow-Yoga Moves](https://www.yogamoves.nl/class-styles/slow-flow)
 * The information about prices for yoga lessons and cards was taken from [Yoga Class Prices](https://www.yogashala.nl/en/prices/)
-* The icons used in the benefits and techniques of yoga section, footer, and contact us form were taken from [Font Awesome](https://fontawesome.com/)
+* The icons used in the benefits & techniques of yoga section, footer, and contact us form were taken from [Font Awesome](https://fontawesome.com/)
 * The code to make the social networks links was taken from [Code Institute Love Running Project](https://github.com/Code-Institute-Org/love-running-2.0)

 ## Media